This Is What An Allergic Reaction To Weed Looks Like

 Advertisement

-Even if there was a clear-cut, mainstream method of diagnosis, the wider medical community still wouldn't have exact stats on how many people suffer from cannabis allergies.
+Even if there was a clear-cut, mainstream method of diagnosis, the wider medical community still wouldn't have exact stats on how many people suffer from cannabis allergies, due in part to the stigma and legality issues surrounding drug use.
 Dr. Parikh says it's likely not everyone who believes they may be allergic to weed will feel comfortable bringing it up with their doctor.
+And, she adds, as more states legalize weed, the numbers will likely rise and become more accurate.

 If you think you might be allergic to cannabis, you're best off avoiding it, Dr. Parikh says: "We have medications to treat reactions that result from marijuana, but you should avoid it if you are allergic, as subsequent reactions can get worse."
 Luckily, there are plenty of other ways you can unwind after a long day.